fivebillionmph/m223a-class-project/README.md

 ## Authors

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+All contributors have worked collaboratively on this project.

 ## License